 Dr. Laura Dague, an Associate Professor in the PSAA department, earned a PhD in economics from the University of Wisconsin.
 Her doctoral fields of study were public economics and labor economics.
 She is a Research Associate in the NBER’s Health Economics program and holds affiliations with the University of Wisconsin Institute for Research on Poverty, the Texas A&M Department of Economics, and the Texas A&M School of Public Health.
 She is an Associate Editor at the Journal of Health Economics.

 Dr. Dague’s research interests are in health economics, particularly the economics of public health insurance.
 Her recent publications focus on changes in the Medicaid program and their relation to federal health care reform.
-Current projects continue this work by considering how transitional Medicaid affects job transitions, the role of public insurance options in certain markets, and the effects of expanding Medicaid to nontraditional populations such as low-income adults without dependent children.
-Dr. Dague is currently working on a formal evaluation of Wisconsin’s most recent Medicaid waiver, funded by the State of Wisconsin, and on Medicaid and retirement through the NBER’s Retirement Research Center.
-She is also studying how Texas hospitals use Medicaid funds.
-Her work has been published in the American Economic Journal: Economic Policy, Journal of Public Economics, Journal of Health Economics, Health Affairs, Health Services Research, Inquiry, and Medicaid and Medicare Research Review.
+Current projects continue this work by considering how transitional Medicaid affects job transitions and the effects of expanding Medicaid to nontraditional populations such as low-income adults without dependent children.
+Dr. Dague is also working on a formal evaluation of Wisconsin’s most recent Medicaid waiver, funded by the State of Wisconsin, and is examining how Medicaid can influence employment and reincarceration for former prisoners.
+She has a new project studying the role of paid leave on the work decisions of family caregivers for people with disabilities.
+Her work has been published in journals including the American Economic Journal: Economic Policy, Journal of Public Economics, Journal of Health Economics, Health Affairs, Health Services Research, Inquiry, and Medicaid and Medicare Research Review.